What are Indian meal moths?

 What are the signs of an Indian meal moth infestation?

 The most important sign of an Indian meal moth infestation is clumps in the infested food.
 Clumps are formed by the webbing of groups of larvae.
 In serious cases, you may actually see larvae hanging from the ceiling and adult moths flying around your kitchen.
-If you have found a worm or moth in your home but don’t know what species you are dealing with, Ask Tony!
+If you have found a worm or moth in your home but don’t know what species you are dealing with, Ask Nibbles!

 Why do I have an Indian meal moth problem?